 Can I workout at some time outside the scheduled class times?

 Our training is generally structured as group classes where all participants perform some version of the same workout.
-However, we also offer “open gym” from 12:30-3:30 PM every Friday afternoon to give you a chance to get feedback and coaching on anything you’d like, or just do your own thing using our equipment.
+However, we also offer “open gym” from 12:30-3:30 PM every Tuesday and Friday afternoon to give you a chance to get feedback and coaching on anything you’d like, or just do your own thing using our equipment.

 Do you have child care?